finbourne/luminesce-sdk-csharp/sdk/docs/SqlExecutionApi.md

 <a id="putbyquerysqlite"></a>
 # **PutByQuerySqlite**
-> System.IO.Stream PutByQuerySqlite (string body, string? queryName = null, int? timeoutSeconds = null)
+> System.IO.Stream PutByQuerySqlite (string body, Dictionary<string, string>? scalarParameters = null, string? queryName = null, int? timeoutSeconds = null)

 PutByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded), where the sql is the post-body url.